rachelcarmena/rachelcarmena.github.io/_posts/2019-01-02-having-conversations.md

 In order to face that situation, I find it very useful to know some notation or language to get graphical representations.
 I like to use BPMN or UML depending on the goal.
 Yes, UML.
 UML is not dead.

-A few days ago, <a href="https://twitter.com/ivarjacobson" target="_blank">Ivar Jacobson</a>, one of the creators of UML, wrote an article about it: <a href="https://www.linkedin.com/pulse/rumors-death-uml-all-false-ivar-jacobson/">Rumors of the death of UML are all false</a>.
+A few days ago, [Ivar Jacobson](https://twitter.com/ivarjacobson), one of the creators of UML, wrote an article about it: [Rumors of the death of UML are all false](https://www.linkedin.com/pulse/rumors-death-uml-all-false-ivar-jacobson/).
 I love these sentences:

 > No doubt that UML contains many very useful diagrams when discussing software architecture.

 Sequence Diagrams are one of my favourites.

 > (...) if UML is used in a smart way it really helps the teams to understand where they are heading.